bnb999/bnb999/README.md

 ## 🚀 About Me

-I'm a driven State Engineer in Computer Systems Engineering and a current student of Artificial Intelligence at Paris Vincennes University.
+I'm a driven State Engineer in Computer Systems Engineering graduated from Higher School of Computer Science and a current student of Artificial Intelligence at Paris Vincennes University.
 With a passion for technology and innovation, I'm always exploring the exciting realms of AI, Data Science, Dev and IoT.

 ## 🌱 What I'm Into